mainakch/mainakch.github.io/index.markdown

 Interests
 ---------

-My primary interests are in the theory, practice and art of wireless system design, from the baseband all the way to the application layer.
+My primary interests are in the theory, practice and art of wireless system design, from the baseband all the way to the application-layer.

 In addition, I have worked on various problems in convex optimization, computer networking, timing channels, time synchronization and indoor positioning.
-I am also interested in precision medicine, digital health and startups.
-I believe that inter-disciplinary cross-pollination of ideas is a powerful catalyst for innovation.
+I am also interested in precision medicine, digital health and entrepreneurship.

 If you are interested in working with me, let's connect!